 2. Nasturtiums

 Their vibrant flowers come in warm shades of red, orange, and yellow, complemented by attractive round leaves.
+They’re also incredibly easy to grow from seed, making them a budget-friendly choice for gardeners.

 3. Petunias